IBD Treatment in NYC

 How Will I Know if I Have Inflammatory Bowel Disease?

-If you have are worried you may have IBD, talk to your gastroenterologist about your symptoms.
+If you have or are worried you may have IBD, talk to your gastroenterologist about your symptoms.
 It can be frustrating to live with these complications, and your doctor can perform several screenings to get the answers you need.

 Seek medical attention if you have: